kwagstyl/surface_tools/README.md

 Code is demo-ed here on the BigBrain (Amunts et al., 2013), freely available histological atlas of the human brain https://bigbrain.loris.ca/

-This work was partially supported by the Healthy Brains for Healthy Lives (HBHL) initiative.
+This work was partially supported by the Healthy Brains for Healthy Lives (HBHL) initiative and the Avrith MNI-Cambridge Neuroscience Collaboration.